Disabled Veterans Programs

 Resident disabled American veterans may be eligible for DAV reduced fees for licenses and tags.
 The resident DAV license, $5, allows the disabled veteran to purchase reduced fee DAV tags for deer $10.75, elk $16.50, bear $6.75, or turkey $10.75.
+Permits for archery or muzzleloader are $3.75 each.
 See below for what documentation is required for eligibility.

 Nonresident Disabled Veterans - Reduced Fees

 Nonresident disabled American veterans may be eligible for reduced fees for licenses and tags.
 The nonresident DAV hunting with 3-day fishing license, $31.75, allows the nonresident disabled veteran to purchase reduced fee nonresident DAV tags for deer $23.75, elk $39.75, bear $23.75, or turkey $19.75.
+Permits for archery or muzzleloader are $5.75 each.
 See below for what documentation is required for eligibility.

 Required Documentation for DAV Reduced Fees